Related Blogs

 Built during the 1960s, the South Luzon Expressway or SLEX was initially constructed to create an extension from Magallanes (Makati) in Manila to Alabang (Muntinlupa City); however, construction was done in the 1970s to make the SLEX reach southward to Calamba (Laguna).
 At present, the SLEX is comprised of three expressways that stretch from Makati, passing through Muntinlupa City, Laguna, to Sto.
 Tomas, Batangas.
 Essentially, the SLEX connects Metro Manila to the CALABARZON (Cavite, Laguna, Batangas, Rizal, and Quezon) region.

 Moreover, the South Luzon Expressway, or SLEX is operated under the San Miguel Corporation (SMC) and has been developed to have an extension at a length of 46.9 kilometers located at its northern terminus (Magallanes Interchange, Makati), to its southern terminus (Sto.
 Tomas, Batangas).
-The SLEX is also signed as R-3 of the Manila arterial road network, and as E2 of the High Standard Highway Network, wherein the southern part of the SLEX connects to the Southern Tagalog Arterial Road (STAR Tollway).
+The SLEX is also signed as R-3 of the Manila arterial road network and as E2 of the High Standard Highway Network, wherein the southern part of the SLEX connects to the Southern Tagalog Arterial Road (STAR Tollway).

-What is the purpose of the SLEX?
+What Is the Purpose of the SLEX?

 As previously stated, the construction of the South Luzon Expressway, or SLEX connects Metro Manila to the CALABARZON region in Luzon and stimulates national socio-economic development in strategic locations.
 Furthermore, one of the expressway networks leading to the south is the Muntinlupa-Cavite Expressway (MCX) and the Cavite-Laguna Expressway or CALAX; the SLEX is another network that motorists can use to travel to the south of Luzon to get to their work or house and lot for sale, especially since the SLEX connects to the STAR Tollway in the south of Luzon.